InvestMoat

 0/100

 • Spectrum + Orbital Slots: Starlink's FCC spectrum grants and ITU orbital-slot filings are scarce, first-mover, government-allocated assets.
-A rival cannot simply out-spend its way past the regulatory queue — this is the single hardest part of the moat to replicate.
+Q2 added the EchoStar transfer of 65 MHz of U.S. spectrum plus global mobile-satellite licences, and more than $6B of multi-year Starshield awards.
+A rival cannot simply out-spend its way past the regulatory queue.

 AI-Vulnerable Moats